systemhalted/systemhalted.github.io/_posts/2013-02-15-first-day-in-usa.md

 title: First Day in USA
 category: [Insane Thoughts, Travelogue]
 tags: [USA, India]
+comments: true
-summary: Today, 15th Feb 2013, is the day when Priti and I came to The USA for the first time.
+description: Today, 15th Feb 2013, is the day when Priti and I came to The USA for the first time.
 How the first day went?
 ---

    Leaving India was not easy.
 If there would have been no one, probably it would have been but with Shalank being there,